 We have successfully represented injured drivers and passengers in almost every imaginable car accident scenario.
-From head on collisions, rear end collisions, drunk driving accidents, hit and runs, pedestrian accidents, bicycle accidents, and motorcycle accidents–Thomas, Ferguson & Mullins stands ready to help you get the compensation you’ll need for medical bill and vehicle repairs resulting from a negligent accident.
+From head-on collisions, rear-end collisions, drunk driving accidents, hit and runs, pedestrian accidents, bicycle accidents, and motorcycle accidents–Thomas, Ferguson & Mullins stands ready to help you get the compensation you’ll need for medical bills and vehicle repairs resulting from a negligent accident.

 What To Do If You Are Injured In A Car Accident